Vlado Bozinovski

-Vlado Bozinovski (born 30 March 1964) is an Australian retired footballer who played as a defensive midfielder.
+Vlado Bozinovski (born 30 March 1964) is a retired professional soccer player who played as a defensive midfielder.
+Born in Yugoslavia, he played for the Australia national team.

 Club career

 Bozinovski immigrated to Australia in his teens, going on to play football in the country for South Melbourne FC and Footscray JUST.
 In 1989, aged 25, and following a very brief spell in Belgium, he moved to Portugal and joined S.C.
 Beira-Mar, appearing in 32 league games as the Aveiro club retained its top division status.

 Staying in the country, Bozinovski signed for giants Sporting Clube de Portugal but, after one single season, returned to his previous club and, in the following year, signed for Ipswich Town in the Premier League.
 He appeared in only one fourth of the games for the Blues, who only narrowly avoided relegation.

 In the 1993 summer, Bozinovski returned to Portugal, representing F.C.
 Paços de Ferreira and F.C.
 Felgueiras, playing two out of three seasons in the top flight.
 He signed for S.League club Tiong Bahru United in May 1999.
 He left for Turkey the same year where he competed in the 1996–97 Süper Lig with Ankaragücü.
 The 33-year-old then returned to Singapore, where he played for Tanjong Pagar United FC, Home United FC and Clementi Khalsa FC, the latter as a player-coach until he was relieved of his coaching duties in September 2001.
 He retired at the end of the 2001 season.

 Subsequently, Bozinovski became a players agent.